Vietnam.vn - Nền tảng quảng bá Việt Nam

 “We don’t know enough to say this is a viable treatment for humans,” said Charles Brenner, a biochemist at City of Hope National Medical Center in Los Angeles.
 “To me, it’s not well-documented and it’s quite dangerous.”

-“The search for ways to slow or stop aging is more complex than looking for regenerative factors in the blood,” said Irina M. Conboy from the University of California, Berkeley.
+“The research to slow or prevent the aging process is more complicated than looking for regenerative factors in the blood,” said Irina M. Conboy from the University of California, Berkeley (USA).

 In the wake of the FDA warning, researchers are taking a more measured approach.
 Rather than trying to reverse aging, they are identifying the molecular factors responsible for the changes seen in parabiosis experiments in hopes of targeting specific aging-related diseases, such as age-related macular degeneration or Alzheimer's disease.

-While Johnson tried various ways to return to his 18 years, the young plasma transfusions appeared to be unsuccessful.
-He said the therapy was discontinued.
+While Johnson has tried many ways to turn back to his 18 years, the young plasma transfusions appear to have been unsuccessful.
+He said the therapy has been discontinued.

 Minh Hoa (t/h)